AdobeDocs/commerce-admin.en/help/b2b/guide-overview.md

 ---
-title: '[!DNL B2B for Adobe Commerce] Guide'
+title: '[!DNL Adobe Commerce B2B] Guide'
-description: Comprehensive information for [!DNL B2B for Adobe Commerce] administrators, including installation and configuration.
+description: Comprehensive information for [!DNL Adobe Commerce B2B] administrators, including installation and configuration.
 breadcrumb-title: Guide Overview
-seo-title: '[!DNL B2B for Adobe Commerce] Guide'
+seo-title: '[!DNL Adobe Commerce B2B] Guide'
 seo-description: Describes how to use the B2B features module in Adobe Commerce.
 exl-id: 8a7fda1d-0040-48fe-b393-9244adca6fde
 feature: B2B
 ---
-# B2B for Adobe Commerce Guide
+# Adobe Commerce B2B Guide

 This guide is intended for administrators of Adobe Commerce.
 It provides detailed information about installing and enabling this module, including configuration and management of its features.
 It assumes a basic understanding of the core [!DNL Commerce] configuration, and functionality.